 Those with dry skin often skip the cleansing step to avoid drying out their skin further.
 However, if a hydrating cleansing product is used, this is not a concern.
 Those with dry skin should cleanse their skin every evening but if skin is particularly dry, it may be rinsed with water in the morning instead of washed.

-Toner is one of those skin care products that often confuse consumers who ask, “do I really need it?”
+Toner is one of those skin care products that often confuse consumers who ask, “Do I really need it?”
 In short, everyone can benefit from a toner, especially one that promotes hydration.
 Application of toner naturally follows cleansing by helping to remove any last traces of makeup and dirt while also balancing skin pH.

 Toners provide a ton of skin care benefits depending on the kind you select.
 Avoid toners that contain alcohol, which can harm your skin and cause it to become dry and damaged.
 Properly formulated toners can provide an extra dose of hydration while calming sensitive or irritated skin.
 They work particularly well if you have dry, mature, sensitive, or acne-prone skin.

 Who needs it?
-Hydrating toners are beneficial to everyone but especially those with dry, mature, sensitive, inflamed and acne-prone skin.
+Hydrating toners are beneficial to everyone but especially those with dry, mature, sensitive, inflamed or acne-prone skin.
 If your skin is dry and/or mature, regular use of toner throughout the day can improve skin texture and overall comfort.
 Those with psoriasis, eczema, rosacea, acne and skin sensitivity will find that a hydrating toner helps relieve burning and redness as it calms inflammation.

 Exfoliation eliminates built up layers of dead skin cells and sebum that can cause our complexion to look dull and lead to the formation of acne.
 It also activates the skin’s natural rejuvenation response, thereby minimizing the appearance of fine lines and wrinkles and boosting collagen production.